arifsetiawan/mosaic/README.md

 ## Functionalities

-* user activity stream CRUD
+* user activity stream (insert and get)
 * maintain user following followers

 ## Activity Stream

 Mosaic do not handle the details of the activity stream.
-It simply just doing CRUD on them.
+It simply just doing insert and get on them.
 It defines some necessary field to make some query easier.

 Mosaic follows [Activity Streams definition of activity](http://activitystrea.ms/specs/json/1.0/)